Ridzz23/cse15l-lab-reports/LabReport4.md

 > The change has been made.
 Now I need to save the changes and exit the text editor.
 I press `:wq<enter>` to save and exit.

+# Step 5 - Run the tests, demonstrating that they fail

+# Step 6 - Commit and push the resulting change to your Github account